 Although exercising in a studio can be fun, you don't need elaborate equipment or amenities to get a good Pilates workout.
 Thanks to Heather Dorak, founder of Pilates Platinum, all you need is a mat to fire up your arms and abs with this at-home Pilates workout.

 Check out more of our 20-minute workouts here — we’ve got something for everyone.

 Move 1: Arm Series

-- Begin standing with your legs at hip-width apart, core braced and back flat.
+- Begin standing with your legs at hip-width apart, core braced and back straight.

-- Raise your arms up into a T, straight out at shoulder height.
+- Raise your arms up into a T, straight out at shoulder height with your fingers reaching long.
 Between each variation, return to this position without letting your hands drop until the series is over.